Frequently Asked Questions:

 Do I need a booking if my child is under 2 years old?

-No, you do not need to pay and book for a child under 2 years of age, they can accompany the paying adult and share their tour.
+Yes, you do need to book for a child under 2 years of age, they are free of charge can accompany the paying adult with their tour.

 Is there any Public transport to Nevalea Alpacas?